-- Copy all attributes of the original dialog (including authorization client session) to the new dialog. - Assign different remote tag value. - Register the new dialog to user agent's dialog set. - If the original dialog has an application timer, it will copy the timer and update the timer of the new dialog.
+- Copy all attributes of the original dialog (including authorization client session) to the new dialog. - Assign different remote tag value, according to the tag found in the To header in the response. - o Register the new dialog to user agent's dialog set. - If the original dialog has an application timer, it will copy the timer and update the timer of the new dialog.